-Beautiful Tower Grove Park is right next store, and has the most variety of trees in the city.
+Beautiful Tower Grove Park is right next door, and has the most variety of trees in the city.

 (PSA: Before I go any further, I should tell you that St Louis has a bad rep for crime, but don’t let that keep you quaking in the closet of your hotel room.
 Be smart and observant.
 Pay attention to your surroundings.
 Keep your head on swivel.
 Don’t leave valuables in your car.)